cybersader/awesome-cybersader/📁 01 - Logs, Journal/TrueNAS Scale Home Server/TrueNAS Cloud Backups/TrueNAS Cloud Backups.md

 	- Bucket: TrueNAS bucket created within Storj
 	- Folder (optional): path where data should be stored
 	- Directory/Files: folder in directory to push from
+		- Don't select mnt -- use one of the mounted datasets below it.
+In my case, I'm using my `personal` dataset
 # Testing Recovery Process
 - TODO